Table of contents

 Re: Very normal

-"Yes, it sounds very normal.
+"Yes, it sounds very typical.
 The change could be due to many different things.

-It could be due to any introduction of solids or liquids in your baby's diet.
+It could be due to introducing solids or liquids into your baby's diet.
 This is because your baby's digestive system needs to become accustomed to digesting anything other than breast milk.

-It could also be that your baby is going through a growth spurt, which is common at 4 months.
+It could also be that your baby is going through a growth spurt, which is common at four months.
 Is he breastfeeding more often than usual?
-The increase in feedings will increase your milk supply, therefore increasing the amount of lactose taken in, which has a laxative effect.
+The increase in feedings will increase your milk supply, increasing the amount of lactose taken in, which has a laxative effect.